garciassolutions/stego_01/README.md

 # stego_01

-"Secure" BMP Stenography Server and Client, with a twist!
+"Secure" BMP Stenography Server and Client, with a twist!<br />

 About
 - BMP Steganography Software
 - Written by Anthony Garcia